 Section 3.
 Meetings.
 The Faculty Senate shall ordinarily meet on the third Monday in September, October, and November during the fall semester and on the first Monday in February, March, April, and May during the spring semester.
 The President-Elect shall review the calendar one year in advance and adjust meeting dates to avoid religious holidays and otherwise as necessary.
-The proposed schedule for the following academic year shall be presented at the October meeting of the Faculty Senate each year and be published as appropriate.
+The proposed schedule for the following academic year shall be presented during the fall semester of the Faculty Senate each year and be published as appropriate.
 The President shall have the authority to schedule the meetings on other dates, if timely notice is given to members of the Faculty Senate.
-In addition, the Faculty Senate shall meet at the call of the Faculty Senate President, or in the President's absence, the Faculty Senate President-Elect, as requested in a petition signed by onequarter of the members of the Faculty Senate.
+In addition, the Faculty Senate shall meet at the call of the Faculty Senate President, or in the President's absence, the Faculty Senate President-Elect, as requested in a petition signed on paper or electronically by one-quarter of the members of the Faculty Senate.
+The President may also adjust the modality of the meetings, in consultation with, and appropriate notification to the Faculty Senate.
 During the spring semester, the third Monday in January shall be reserved for a meeting, to be used if deemed necessary by the Faculty Senate President or Executive Council.
 Meetings of the Faculty Senate shall be conducted according to Robert's Rules of Order Newly Revised, unless otherwise provided for in these Bylaws.
 Administrative, faculty, staff, and student observers may speak, if recognized by the presiding officer.
-A voting member of the Faculty Senate wishing to place an item on the agenda of the Faculty Senate shall submit it to the President of the Faculty Senate, in the form of a written motion to be debated, before the meeting of the Faculty Senate Executive Council immediately preceding a regular meeting of the Faculty Senate.
+A voting member of the Faculty Senate wishing to place an item on the agenda of the Faculty Senate shall submit it to the President and administrative assistant of the Faculty Senate, in the form of a written motion to be debated, at least five business days before the meeting of the Faculty Senate Executive Council immediately preceding a regular meeting of the Faculty Senate.
 Such an action does not preclude any voting member of the Faculty Senate from offering a motion from the floor.